w3c/wai-tutorials/source/site-navigation/menus-structure.html.erb.md

   - ARIA11
 ---

 Semantic markup conveys the menu structure to users.
-It also makes the menu adaptable to different situations, such as small screen display, zoomed in, or assistive technology use.
+It makes the menu adaptable to different situations, such as small screen display, zoomed in, or assistive technology use.

-## List of Links
+## Menus as List of Links
-{:.newap}
+{:#lists-of-links.newap}

 Convey the menu structure to users effectively by using a list, especially if the menu consists of more than very few links.
 With this structural information assistive technologies can announce the number of items in the menu.

 ### Unordered list
 {:.ap}

-If the sequence of reading the pages is not important to understand the website, use an unordered list (`<ul>`).
 In the following example, the user is not required to read the home page before advancing to the shop or get information about the products.
-Most menus are unordered.
+As the sequence of reading the pages is not important to understand the website as a whole, use an unordered list (`<ul>`) – this approach can be used on most websites.

 {::nomarkdown}
 <%= code_start('','Unordered List') %>